Meeting Passengers at the Airport

 Arranging the Meeting

-- Make sure you have the airline name, flight number and connecting city of your arriving party.
-If their flight is delayed or missed, it will be virtually impossible to track them down without this information.
+Know the airline name, flight number and connecting city of your arriving party.
+If the flight is delayed or your traveler misses it, it will be virtually impossible to track down your party without this information.

 Before You Head to the Airport

-- Clear out your trunk or back seat of your car so you'll have enough room for their luggage.
+Clear out your trunk or back seat of your car so you’ll have enough room for luggage.

 At the Airport

-- If you are meeting a child, disabled or elderly passenger, you may be able to go to the gate, but you will have to go to the airline’s check-in counter to get permission first.
+If you are meeting a child, disabled or elderly passenger, you may be able to go to the gate, but you will have to go to the airline’s check-in counter to get permission first.
 Alternatively, you can request that the passenger is brought to you at a security point.